-The USAA® Rewards™ Visa Signature® Card has a rewards program where you can earn 2x points per dollar spent on gas and dining and earn one point for every dollar spent on all purchases.
-This rate is ideal for cardholders who frequently drive and dine out.
-In comparison, the USAA® Rate Advantage Visa Platinum® Card has no rewards.
+The USAA® Rewards™ Visa Signature® Card lets you earn earn 2x points per dollar spent on gas and dining and earn one point for every dollar spent on all purchases.
+Additionally, cardholders get 2,500 bonus points with your first purchase using the card.

 |USAA® Rate Advantage Visa Platinum® Card||USAA® Rewards™ Visa Signature® Card|